jhpce-jhu/jhpce_mkdocs/docs/ourtools/features.md

 These examples contain code blocks.

-??? example "Details are collapsed by default"
+??? example "Details are collapsed (by default)"

     === "Mac Way"